fbpx

 Advocate for your family

 There are many ways to advocate for mom and baby in the delivery room.
 Protect the birthing space by making sure only people she has invited are present, no surprise aunts or mother-in-law.
-Get to know the doctors and nurses who will be working with you and befriend everyone who’ll be in the room.
+Get to know the doctors and nurses who will be working with you and befriend everyone who will be in the room.

 Ask questions and be aware of everything that’s happening including what medication she’s getting, what it does, and what’s going to happen next.
 If mom needs something ask for it, from a drink to pain medication to the AC being adjusted because it’s too hot or cold in the room.
 When it’s time to leave try to handle as much of the paperwork as possible and listen carefully to the discharge and after-care instructions.